velariastarfire/Immensum/README.md

+Immensum Google Plug-in

-Immensum is a high‑precision numerical engine designed to handle integers far beyond the limits of native JavaScript, Java, or Excel.
+**Immensum is a high‑precision numerical engine designed to handle integers far beyond the limits of native JavaScript, Java, or Excel.
 It accepts arbitrarily large numeric inputs, performs mathematically exact operations inside a protected server‑side core, and returns the results as truth‑preserving text strings so no precision is ever lost.

 Where normal languages overflow, round, or collapse into scientific notation, Immensum continues cleanly — digit by digit — maintaining full fidelity across every operation.